iqtree/iqtree.github.io/doc/Dating.md

 How to run MCMCtree
 -------------------

+You need to download a modified version of MCMCTree from <https://github.com/iqtree/paml>.
+This version has some changes to make the workflow more convenient.
-You can directly run MCMCtree from the control file generated by IQ-TREE in step
+You can then directly run MCMCtree from the control file generated by IQ-TREE in step 2.
-2. The command to run MCMCtree with the control file is,
+The command to run MCMCtree with the control file is:

 ```
 mcmctree example.mcmctree.ctl
 ```

 The control file generated by IQ-TREE has the following format.
-You can simply edit the control file as necessary.
-For an example you may need to increase burin and sample frequency for MCMC convergence.
+You can edit the control file before running `mcmctree` as necessary.
+For example, you can increase burnin and sample frequency for MCMC convergence.

 ```
 seed = -1                        * The computer’s current time is used when seed < 0.